 Simple English definitions for legal terms

-Read a random definition: noncompetition agreement
+Read a random definition: substitute in

 Definition: A credential is a document or proof that shows someone has the authority or expertise to do something.
 It can also be a testimonial that gives someone the right to exercise official power.
 For example, an ambassador from a foreign country would need a letter of credence to prove their authority.
 In parliamentary law, a credential is evidence that a delegate has the right to be seated and vote in a meeting.
 This evidence can take the form of a certificate or badge.